zzxwill/oss/intl.en-US/Developer Guide/Manage files/Copy an object.md

 # Copy an object {#concept_lbg_2zy_5db .concept}

-Copying an object is coping the files in the bucket.
+Copying an object is copying the files in the bucket.
 In certain situations, you want to copy an object to another bucket, without modifying its content.
 The standard process is to first download the object, and then upload the object to the new bucket.
 However, because data is identical for both objects, network bandwidth is wasted.
 To overcome this issue, OSS provides the CopyObject function to copy objects directly within the OSS without the need to transmit large volumes of data between the user and the OSS.

 Additionally, because OSS does not support renaming, we recommend that the OSS CopyObject interface is called for renaming an object.
 This means you can first copy the original data to an object, apply a new name, and then delete the original file.
 To only modify an object’s Object Meta \(object metadata\), you can also call the CopyObject interface and set the source address and destination address to the same value.
 In this way, the OSS only updates the Object Meta.
-For more information about Object Meta, see [Object Meta](intl.en-US/Developer Guide/Manage files/Object Meta.md#).
+For more information about Object Meta, see [Object Meta](reseller.en-US/Developer Guide/Manage files/Object Meta.md#).

 Before copying an object, note the following precautions: